MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 QnA Maker is a cognitive service that enables you to create a knowledge base of question and answer pairs that can be queried using natural language input, and is most commonly used as a resource that a bot can use to look up answers to questions submitted by users.

+In this lab, we will be using the Managed QnA Maker, which is a feature within Text Analytics.

-## Create a QnA Maker resource
+## Create a Text Analytics resource

-To create and host a knowledge base, you need a QnA Maker resource in your Azure subscription.
+To create and host a knowledge base using the Managed QnA Maker, you need a Text Analytics resource in your Azure subscription.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *QnA*, and create a **QnA Maker** resource with the following settings:
+2. Select the **&#65291;Create a resource** button, search for *Text Analytics*, and create a **Text Analytics** resource.
+3. Click **Select** on the **Custom question answering (preview)** block.
+Then click **Continue to create your resource**.
+You will need to enter the following settings:

     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
-    - **Location**: *Choose any available location*
+    - **Region**: *Choose any available location*
     - **Name**: *Enter a unique name*
     - **Pricing tier**: Standard S
     - **Azure Search location**\*: *Choose a location in the same global region as your QnA Maker resource*.
     - **Azure Search pricing tier**: Free (F) (*If this tier is not available, select Basic (B)*)
-    - **App Insights**: _Disable_
+    - **Legal Terms**: _Agree_
+    - **Responsible AI Notice**: _Agree_

-    \*QnA Maker uses Azure Search to index and query the knowledge base of questions and answers.
+    \*Custom Question Answering uses Azure Search to index and query the knowledge base of questions and answers.

-3. Wait for deployment to complete, and then view the deployment details.
+4. Wait for deployment to complete, and then view the deployment details.

 ## Create a knowledge base

-To create a knowledge base in your QnA Maker resource, you can use the QnA Maker portal.
+To create a knowledge base in your Text Analytics resource, you can use the QnA Maker portal.
 In this case, you'll create a knowledge base containing questions and answers about [Microsoft Learn](https://docs.microsoft.com/learn).

 1. In a new browser tab, go to the QnA Maker portal at `https://qnamaker.ai` and sign in using the Microsoft account associated with your Azure subscription.
 2. At the top of the portal, select **Create a knowledge base**.
 3. You have already created a QnA Maker resource, so you can skip step 1.
 In the **Step 2** section, select the following settings:
     - **Microsoft Azure Directory ID**: The Azure directory containing your subscription.
     - **Azure subscription name**: Your Azure subscription.
-    - **Azure QnA Service**: The QnA Maker resource you created previously.
+    - **Azure QnA Service**: The Text Analytics resource you created previously.
     - **Language**: English (*by default, this option is only available for the first knowledge base you create*).
 4. In the **Step 3** section, enter **Learn FAQ** as the name for your knowledge base.